CTA Hierarchy: Where to Place Your Calls-to-Action

 Cognitive overload.
 Conversion drops.

-2. Unclear what happens next “Submit” button with no context about what you’re submitting or what happens after.
+2. Unclear what happens next.
+“Submit” with no context about what you’re submitting or what happens after.

-7. Missing CTAs at key moments Convinced someone with a great benefit section?
-Give them immediate path to convert.
+7. Missing CTAs at key moments.
+You convinced someone with a great benefit section — give them an immediate path to convert.

 Mobile introduces unique constraints:

-Space: Less room for multiple CTAs Touch targets: Need larger, more spaced buttons Scrolling: Different interaction pattern
+Space: less room for multiple CTAs.
+Touch targets: larger, more spaced buttons needed.
+Scrolling: different interaction pattern.

 Mobile-optimized approach:

-- Use sticky footer CTA for easy access
+- Use a sticky footer CTA for easy access.

 Visual test: Blur your homepage (literally, in Photoshop or similar).
 Can you still identify: